deeedob/thesis/content/40_remote_plugins.md

 The completion queues, as previously noted, function as FIFO (First-In, First-Out) structures, utilizing a tag system to identify the nature of the events being processed.
 Tags, representing specific instructions, are enqueued and later retrieved when the gRPC framework is ready to handle them.

-The following C++ code snippet provides a glimpse into this mechanism:
+The following snippet provides a glimpse into this mechanism:

 ```cpp
 // server/cqeventhandler.cpp
 void CqEventHandler::run()
 {
     state = RUNNING;
     void *rawTag = nullptr;
     bool ok = false;
     // Repeatedly block until the next event is ready in the completion queue.